Triggered unfold

 Non-terminated sessions are kept in memory.
 It is recommended that you do not use Triggered Unfold if you have more than a few thousands sessions

-For more advanced sessions analysis, if you have splitted data or a large number of sessions, you should use specific recipes (for example, using SQL or Pig)
+For more advanced sessions analysis, if you have splitted data or a large number of sessions, you should use specific recipes (for example, using SQL)

 For example, let’s imagine this dataset: